The Proper Use Of Your Dog Training ToolsAngela Bentley

 Headhalters can take some time for a dog to acclimate to the feel and pressure on the muzzle but once the dog has settled into the headhalter it can be used to guide a dog into heel position and keep him there.
 Care should be taken to avoid harm to the dog’s neck by not forcing the dog’s head sideways or downward into an unnatural position.

-To use this type of dog training tool properly, the owner should have the dog next to their leg in heel position and hold the leash so the dog has just enough slack to walk by the owners side.
+To use this type of dog training tool properly, you should have the dog next to your left leg in heel position and hold the leash so the dog has just enough slack to walk by your side.
 Any forging ahead should be met with a slight twist of the wrist or slight tug backward.
-Never give a leash correction with a headhalter!
+Never give a hard leash correction with a headhalter!

 Any less and there will not be enough slack for a correction.
 Any more you will have to make bigger movements to make a simple correction.
 As with the prong collar, never let the leash tighten.
 Correct by giving a quick pop and doing an about turn.
 Practice this routine any time the dog is out of heel position and soon enough your dog will be walking nicely on a loose leash.